-If you're a fan of Gates Bar-B-Q, try this Gates BBQ sauce recipe and see if you don't think it's a pretty darned good homemade version of the popular Kansas City sauce.
+If you're a fan of Gates ribs and brisket, try this Gates BBQ sauce recipe and see if you don't think it's a pretty good homemade version of the popular Kansas City sauce.

-This recipe was supposedly shared with viewers of the Martha Stewart show by none other than Mr. Gates himself.
+This recipe was shared with viewers of the Martha Stewart show by none other than Mr. Gates himself.
 It's probably not an exact duplication of the commercially produced sauce, but it comes pretty darned close.

 Mix the ketchup and remaining ingredients in a large bowl, then stir in the dry ingredients.
 The sauce can be served warm or at room temperature.

 That's the recipe provided by Mr. Gates, but I do things a little different.
 To bring out the flavor of the spices, and to get all that sugar and salt completely dissolved I next pour the sauce into a large pan, and bring it to a simmer over medium heat.

-I like the Gates Extra Hot bbq sauce too, and found that by adding an extra teaspoon of ground red pepper, plus a tablespoon of ground black pepper to the recipe, I get a sauce that is nice and spicy, while still having that great Gates taste.
+I like the Gates Extra Hot barbecue sauce too, and found that by adding an extra teaspoon of ground red pepper, plus a tablespoon of ground black pepper to the recipe, I get a sauce that is nice and spicy, while still having that great Gates taste.